Devout Catholic took employees to visit site of Marian apparitions and his biggest worry was the security of their jobs.

-This Saturday afternoon in Monte Carlo, after a months-long illness, Michele Ferrero, 89, founder of Nutella, who died at the age of 89 on February 14, 2015 was among the most successful people in the world.
+Michele Ferrero, founder of Nutella, who died at the age of 89 on February 14, 2015 was among the most successful people in the world.
 His company, founded in 1946 in Italy, produced the popular hazelnut chocolate spread along with Mon Cheri, Kinder Eggs, Ferrero Rocher, Fiesta and Pocket Coffee treats, made him the richest person in Italy, with a net worth, according to Forbes magazine, of $23.4 billion.

 As Michele Ferrero said at the celebration of the 50th anniversary of the founding of the company: